bennorth/countdown-numbers-solver/write-up/index.md

 </figure>

 The question then is how to generate all *n*-ary trees with up to six leaf nodes.
-Murtagh described a recursive solution to this problem, and gives the total number of such trees in the paper's *Table&nbsp;2* — there are 3020 of them.
+Murtagh describes a recursive solution to this problem, and gives the total number of such trees in the paper's *Table&nbsp;2* — there are 3020 of them.